Does Running Build Muscle? 6 Smart Strategies to Get Stronger While You Train

 With that said, if you’re in a well-fed state, eating a well-rounded diet, not in a significant energy deficit, and running less than 90 minutes or so, the amount of protein—and thus muscle tissue—burned on a run is minimal.

-For example, if you are meeting your daily energy needs and running for 45 minutes and burn 600 calories, you might burn about 60-65 calories from protein.
+For example, if you are meeting your daily energy needs and running for 45 minutes and burning 600 calories, you might burn about 60-65 calories from protein.

 On the other hand, if you are dieting and in a caloric deficit, do a faster run or do a vigorous, long run; you might burn quite a bit of protein.

-As long as you refuel immediately after your run with protein, carbohydrates, and enough calories, you shouldn’t experience a significant loss in muscle mass from any given workout, but if you habitually undereat and refuel poorly, muscle loss from running is certainly possible.
+As long as you refuel immediately after your run with protein, carbohydrates, and sufficient calories, you shouldn’t experience a significant loss in muscle mass from any given workout.
+However, if you habitually undereat and refuel poorly, muscle loss from running is certainly possible.

 As mentioned, the muscle protein synthesis process requires protein and energy in the form of calories.